-Top Travel Insurance Claims in Canada You Should Know
+Travel Insurance Claims in Canada: What You Need to Know

-According to CTV News, from January 2022 to April 2023, over 10 million Canadians travelled internationally, marking a seven percent rise compared to the same timeframe in 2019.
+According to CTV News, from January 2022 to April 2023, over 10 million Canadians travelled internationally, a 7% rise compared to the same period in 2019.

 This uptick has resulted in numerous issues, such as baggage mishandling, flight cancellations, and rerouted journeys, alongside the introduction of new flight routes both domestically and internationally.